shenwei356/LexicMap/docs/content/usage/utils/seed-pos.md

   -h, --help                 help for seed-pos
   -d, --index string         ► Index directory created by "lexicmap index".
-      --max-open-files int   ► Maximum opened files, used for extracting sequences. (default 512) -D, --min-dist int         ► Only output records with seed distance >= this value.
-  -o, --out-file string      ► Out file, supports and recommends a ".gz" suffix ("-" for stdout).
+      --max-open-files int   ► Maximum opened files, used for extracting sequences. (default 512) -D, --min-dist int         ► Only output records with seed distance >= this value. (default -1) -o, --out-file string      ► Out file, supports and recommends a ".gz" suffix ("-" for stdout).
                              (default "-")
   -O, --plot-dir string      ► Output directory for histograms of seed distances.